Skip to main content

 Key Topics to Revise

-- Encoding is the initial process of collecting and converting information into codes the brain can store
+• Encoding is the initial process of collecting information through perceiving and learning.

 Get complete notes with diagrams and examples